ngelman1/Jenkins2Tekton_converter/README.md

-# Tekton Genie

-A smart Tekton PipelineRun generator and validator powered by LlamaStack and RAG (Retrieval-Augmented Generation).

 ## Overview

-Tekton Genie is an AI-powered tool that helps you generate, validate, and manage Tekton PipelineRuns.
+This an AI-powered tool that helps you generate Tekton PipelineRuns.
 It uses a combination of vector database storage and large language models to understand Tekton documentation and generate valid PipelineRun configurations and leverages AI agent to validate the generated PipelineRun YAML.

 ## Features

 - 📚 **Document Ingestion**: Automatically processes and indexes Tekton documentation for contextual understanding
 - 🔧 **PipelineRun Generation**: Creates Tekton PipelineRuns based on natural language requirements
-- ✅ **Validation**: Built-in YAML validation and external validator support
-- 🛠️ **Auto-fixing**: Automatically analyzes and fixes common validation errors
-### Future Scope
-- 📝 **RAG Integration**: Uses Retrieval-Augmented Generation for context-aware PipelineRun creation

 ## Components